devopsgroup-io/catapult/README.md

   * *Is my website backed up?*
   * *Can I easily scale my website for more traffic?*

+As a Developer, you've probably had to manage many websites and probably end up using the same tools and APIs over and over again.
+Why not use something that has been developed just for you from Developers that have been down the same road as you and also have the ability to contribute back?

+  * Catapult is developed in Ruby and native Shell - no new languages or technologies to learn.
+  * Catapult is very simple at its core - there is no black-box to decipher - everything is out in the open.
+  * Catapult uses the most popular APIs and services; inlcuding AWS, Bamboo, Bitbucket, CloudFlare, DigitalOcean, GitHub, and Vagrant.

 Catapult manages all of this for you and is open-sourced, well-documented, developer-focused, and free to use.
 We also provide a service if you need some help getting started - if you do, let us know at https://devopsgroup.io.
 Catapult leverages the Services that you're already using, which collectively, costs $40/month to have a full-stack localDev, Test, Quality Control, and Production environment.

+*Give **Catapult** a **shot**, you won't be disapointed.*

 If you're having issues with Catapult, [submit an issue here](https://github.com/devopsgroup-io/catapult-release-management/issues/new).